-"The company's bodies
+The company's bodies

-The Board of Directors is responsible for approving and determining the policy of risk control and management, identifying the main risks to the Company and its subsidiaries and organising appropriate internal control and information systems (Article 5 of the Regulation of the Board of Directors).
+According to Article 5 of the Regulation of the Board of Directors, the Board of Directors is responsible for approving and determining the policy of risk control and management, identifying the main risks to the Company and its subsidiaries and organising appropriate internal control and information systems.
 On the basis of this, the Board of Directors has approved the risk management policy for the DIA Group.